MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: : Study-Level Evaluation

-To support both model evaluation and systems work, \bench{} separates the solution space into three tracks rather than mixing all methods on one leaderboard.
+\paragraph{The Three-Track Design.} To support both model evaluation and systems work, \bench{} separates the solution space into three tracks rather than mixing all methods on one leaderboard.
 All tracks use identical cases, task formulations, and metrics.
+Conceptually, Track C is a diagnostic compatibility track, whereas Track B is the main software-use intervention.